 Medaille College Library

 Medaille’s Buffalo campus library will be reopened for student use on Thursday, August 27, with limited public hours through August 30.
-Watch this video to learn more!
 Beginning on the first day of classes on August 31, longer day, evening and weekend hours will resume:

 To help preserve the health of our students and staff, we will be implementing the following safety precautions:

-• Will dedicate the Collabratorium (H108) for student computing only (to make up for lost computers in the library)
+- Will dedicate the Collaboratorium (H108) for student computing only (to make up for lost computers in the library)